 The sparsely populated country is the size of western Europe and has poor transport infrastructure.
-Providing assistance is a challenge as many families live in their own family compounds which are constantly on the move, with herders seeking better grazing spots for their animals.Due to rapid economic growth sparked by a mining boom, many families are now leaving the rural areas and flocking to informal settlements around the capital, Ulaanbaatar, which is leading to a number of social problems.
-Among other things, there are many fires caused by illegal electrical connections.
+Providing assistance is a challenge as many families live in their own compounds which are constantly on the move, with herders seeking better grazing ground for their animals.

-EU-funded projects delivered food, health, and social assistance to the affected population as well as vocational training so that newly urbanised households could adapt to their new environment by accessing job opportunities.
+The dzud of 2009-2010 had a severe impact throughout the country, killing an estimated 8.5 million livestock and leaving some 500 000 people - more than 18% of the population - at risk.
+The EU made available €2.15 million in humanitarian aid reaching 46 000 people affected by the -50°C temperatures.
+The EU funding supported the delivery of emergency food, blankets and warm clothing, as well as fodder supplies and storage facilities to help affected households secure the survival of their livestock.
+EU-funded projects delivered food, health and social assistance to the affected population as well as vocational training so that newly urbanised households could adapt to their new environment by accessing job opportunities.
 Particular attention was also paid to supporting the accommodation and hygiene of 5 000 boys and girls in 34 public education institutions.
 This ensured that children of destitute herders received an education and were not pushed into forced labour to support their families.

 In order to enhance the capacities to respond to future natural hazards in the context of climate change, the EU has since 2016 introduced its disaster preparedness activities in Mongolia, with funding totalling €1.1 million to date.
 Implemented by humanitarian partners on the ground, the projects aimed to strengthen the resilience of herders’ communities in rural areas to changes in weather patterns whilst also improving institutional preparedness for medium- to large-scale disasters in densely populated areas in Ulaanbaatar, home to 44% of the total population of Mongolia according to the 2013 census.
 The funding also focuses on raising public awareness for urban disasters and increasing school safety.